🎙 INTERVIEW: The Long Song—Process, Craft, & the Creative Life: In Conversation with Josh Ritter

 Join the London Writers' Salon from the comfort of your home.

-Join our free daily Writers' Hour writing sessions, intimate interviews and workshops with world-class writers, or become a member to connect with fellow novelists, bloggers, screenwriters, playwrights, poets & more around the world.
+Join our daily Writers' Hour writing sessions, intimate interviews and workshops with world-class writers, or become a member to connect with fellow novelists, bloggers, screenwriters, playwrights, poets & more around the world.

 By becoming a member of London Writers' Salon, you'll get free access to interviews like this every week.
 Plus, you'll join our cosy online community and get expert support and accountability to enhance your craft and publish your best work.